shubham-icpcw9/Quake_app/README.md

-Quake Report App
+Quake_app
 ===================================
-1. Built an android application that displays a list of recent earthquakes in the world.
+• Built an Android app that displays a list of recent earthquakes in the world.

-2. Conceptualized and implemented the HTTP networking, JSON parsing for retrieving data from USGS earthquake API and also implemented multithreading so that networking request should be done on background thread so that it not hinder the main thread.
+• Used HttpURLConnection class to make network requests from USGS earthquake API.

-3. Implemented OOPs concept with efficient use of List Data Structure to store the cities dynamically.
+• Implemented OOPs concept with efficient use of List Data Structure to store the cities dynamically.

-4. Designed high-quality UI using material design system.
+• Implemented multi-threading by making network calls off the UI thread.

 Pre-requisites
 --------------